Do You Need Insurance for When You Put Your Car In Storage?

 If suspending liability coverage and maintaining comprehensive insurance is an option for your stored vehicle, make sure that you check with your insurance provider to check with your provider before you change your coverage options.
 It’s important to be aware of the rules that apply to coverage for a stored vehicle so that you can ensure you are well protected.

-While dropping insurance coverage on a stored vehicle is possible, you will have to cancel the registration, too.
+While dropping insurance coverage on a stored vehicle is possible, in most states you will have to cancel the registration too.
 Maintaining comprehensive coverage is in your best interest to protect yourself and your car while it is in storage.
+Buying comprehensive-only coverage for your vehicle is also very cost-effective and will keep your continuous coverage intact.
+Talk to your auto insurance agent today to ask about your best option for insurance while your car is in storage.